-What is Required Depending on the nature: For goods; Technical specifications or statement of work (SOW) (Functional, conformance and performance Specifications for products).
-For services; Terms of Reference (TOR) (background, objectives, deliverables, standards to be met, performance evaluation method, timelines, etc.).
-For construction works or services; Statement of works (SOW) shall provide all information required to allow the contractor to undertake the works (e.g., location, time schedules for the execution of the works, relevant information about the construction site and other technical requirements that are deemed necessary).
-Quantities Expected Delivery Conditions; times, locations, Incoterms Instruction to suppliers Instructions for preparation and submission, submission language.
+- Depending on the nature: - For goods; Technical specifications or statement of work (SOW) (Functional, conformance and performance Specifications for products). - For services; Terms of Reference (TOR) (background, objectives, deliverables, standards to be met, performance evaluation method, timelines, etc.).

+What is Required

+- For construction works or services; Statement of works (SOW) shall provide all information required to allow the contractor to undertake the works (e.g., location, time schedules for the execution of the works, relevant information about the construction site and other technical requirements that are deemed necessary). - Quantities - Expected Delivery Conditions; times, locations, Incoterms

+Instructions for preparation and submission, submission language.
 Timing: deadline for submission, offer validity and expected award times.

 Details of pre-bid where applicable. (meetings/site visits, and/or samples/ demonstrations).

+Instruction to suppliers

-Provision of prototype samples of products were required.
-Method of evaluation and evaluation criteria, including permitting third- party inspection companies where required.
-Payment terms.
-Contact information.
-The applicable Terms and Conditions Ethical policies to be adhered by the supplier.
-Special conditions applicable as; Termination; Trade Terms; Inspection; Warranties; Rights and Obligations; Remedies; Subcontracting; etc.
+- Provision of prototype samples of products were required. - Method of evaluation and evaluation criteria, including permitting thirdparty inspection companies where required. - · Payment terms. - Contact information.

+In general, any Solicitation document, no matter the procedure, will contain:

+The applicable Terms and Conditions

+- Ethical policies to be adhered by the supplier. - Special conditions applicable as; Termination; Trade Terms; Inspection; Warranties; Rights and Obligations; Remedies; Subcontracting; etc.